spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ## Epoching
 Now that we have modelled the interference in our data we can cut our data up into the time periods we are interested in.
 To do this we require that a trigger channel exists in our data set  when some stimuli was presented to a participant.
-In this case we are interested in the 50ms before the stimuli up untill 250ms after the stimuli.
+In this case we are interested in the 50ms before the stimuli up until 250ms after the stimuli.
 This time window is specified with the `S.timewin` argument.
 The channel that encodes when the stimuli is presented is channel `Trigger 6 Z` and we can specify this with the `S.triggerChannels` argument.

 ```matlab
 S =[];